Why you need to be abreast of breast cancer

 - nipple discharge

-- unusual or persistent pain
+- unusual or persistent breast pain or armpit swelling.

 How can you reduce your risk?